GuruBhandarkavathe/Music-Database-System/README.md

-## This is a database project done to simulate music databasae by developing music web-app
+## This is a database project done to simulate music database system by developing music web-application
 ## The technology stack used using Python-CGI, MYSQL, HTML, CSS and MySQL database

 # Music-Database-System